x4dr/Fen/endworld/mecha/systems/heat.md

 ### Phase 2: Outbound (Pool -> Heat Systems)

-The player chooses how much heat to push from the pool into each heat system (sinks, vents, anything with capacity).
-Systems without heat capacity (most non-heat systems) cannot receive heat.
-Heat empties from the pool until it hits 0 or there are no more heat systems to fill.
+The player chooses how much heat to push from the pool into each system able to accept it (sinks, vents, anything with heat capacity that is not full).
+Heat empties from the pool until it hits 0 or there are no more systems with available capacity.

 ### Phase 3: Dissipation